 What will the average internet speed be in 2030?

-Internet speeds in the U.S. are currently around 204 Mbps for download speeds and 74 Mbps for upload speeds, according to Ookla.
+Internet speeds in the U.S. are currently around 224 Mbps for download speeds and 86 Mbps for upload speeds as of May 2022, according to the Ookla Speed Index.
 Our experts were split on how much those numbers would go up in the next decade.

 “On the whole most networks are providing consumers what they need,” said Rapley.
 “Although streaming is going to become ever more bandwidth-intensive, advances in video compression will keep bandwidth growth in check enough that average broadband speeds will not rise all that much — not the way they did from 2011 to 2021, for example, when most users when from single-digit download speeds all the way up to speeds in the hundreds of megabits per second.”